yeswecamp/Perfect-Heist-2-LUA-Modding/README.md

 > **Important:** Use **colon syntax** (`:`) when calling functions on actors.
 Dot syntax (`.`) is for reading variables.

+### 5. Testing Modpacks

+Make sure you currently have a custom map loaded inside the Level Editor.
+Then, inside the selected Modpack UI, make sure to check "Include With Map".
+Then just hit playtest, and all scripts inside the modpack should be running, including custom classes.
+To test custom actors, place a "LUA Object" level editor object on your map, and make sure to enter a valid filename, like `TestScript.lua`.

 ---

 ## Script Types